 The Airmen's Stories - F/O J C Carriere

-John Charles Carriere was born in Quebec in 1915 and joined the RAF on a short service commission in January 1939.
+John Charles Carriere was born in Quebec, Canada in 1915 and joined the RAF on a short service commission in January 1939.
 He was posted to 219 Squadron when it was reformed at Catterick on 4th October 1939.

-Carriere was on a searchlight co-operation flight in a Blenheim on 6th August 1940 when he collided with high tension cables and crashed into a river.
+Carriere was on a searchlight co-operation flight in Blenheim L8724 on 6th August 1940 when he collided with high tension cables and crashed into a river.
 The aircraft was written off but Carriere and his gunner, Sgt.
-C Beveridge, escaped with superficial injuries.
+C Beveridge, survived.